apache/couchdb-documentation/src/api/database/find.rst

     :code 400: Invalid request
     :code 401: Admin permission required
     :code 500: Execution error

-If you know exactly what data you want to look for, or you want to keep storage and processing requirements to a minimum, you can specify how the index is created, by making it of type ``json``.

-But for maximum possible flexibility when looking for data, you would typically create an index of type ``text``.
-Indexes of type ``text`` have a simple mechanism for automatically indexing all the fields in the documents.

-While more flexible, ``text`` indexes might take longer to create and require more storage resources than ``json`` indexes.

 **Index object format for JSON type indexes**